sinbad/StevesUEHelpers/doc/FocusableWidgets.md

-# FocusableButton
+# Focusable Widgets

-This widget fills some gaps in functionality of the standard Button, including better highlight rendering when the button has the keyboard / gamepad focus, and events you can listen in to when focus changes.
+This library includes some subclasses of core widgets to better handle focus, including better highlight rendering when the button has the keyboard / gamepad focus, events you can listen in to when focus changes, and more robust navigation.

+Currently they include:

-FocusableButtons are particularly useful in [Menus](Menus.md), but can be used anywhere.
+* FocusableButton (particularly useful in [Menus](Menus.md), but can be used anywhere)
+* FocusableCheckBox

 ## Important: Disabling default focus rendering